paulocv/academic/content/authors/admin/_index.md

 - Visitors
 ---

-[!WARNING: This page is under construction.
-Do not trust its information... yet!]
+[*!WARNING: This page is under construction.
+Do not trust its information... yet!*]

-[?
-ADD MY OWN DESCRIPTION HERE] Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hello!
+I am a Ph.D. student at IFSC-USP (São Carlos - Brazil), currently in an internship at BIFI-UNIZar (Zaragoza - Spain).
+With a master in Atomic Physics, my current research is devoted to the world of complex systems and, in particular, epidemics and other spreading phenomena.

+Ph.D. supervisor: Prof. [Francisco Rodrigues](https://sites.icmc.usp.br/francisco/index.html)

+Supervisor in Zaragoza:  Prof. [Yamir Moreno](http://cosnet.bifi.es/people/yamir-moreno/)